Follow your tastebuds to find the hidden Algarve

 Known in Portugal as peixe-aranha, or spider fish, its poisonous spines have brought many a swimmer hopping back to the beach.
 Get your revenge by eating their light, dense flesh floured and fried at O Rui on Culatra.

-Piri piri chicken
+Piri-piri chicken

-Forget Nandos.
+Forget Nando’s.
 The Algarve is the birthplace of piri-piri, and it’s served everywhere.
 The unassuming town of Guia is home to three giant restaurants where the competition is as hot as the sauce, but I love Marufo in Quarteira, where they use a dry rub instead.

 Travel essentials